 Batch Application

-White balance corrections apply beautifully across batches.
-If you shot a whole session under the same light, correct one image, then sync white balance to all similar images.
+White balance corrections are one of the most satisfying things to sync across a batch of images.
+If you shot a whole session under the same light, correct one image, then sync the white balance to all similar images.
+Dozens of photos fixed in seconds.

 Common Color Casts and Fixes